tjbencomo/tjbencomo.github.io/index.md

 for the lab.
 ## Swanson Lab
 My summer fellowships used MR imaging to study different aspects of Glioblastoma.
 Freshman year I investigated sex differences in MR imaging.
-Sophomore year I used MRI and MALDI to study blood brain barrier permeability in mice, building models to predict drug distribution in the brain.
+Sophomore year I studied blood brain barrier permeability in mice, building models to predict drug distribution in the brain.
 I also helped develop prognostic risk models to predict survival using tumor size and location.
 Both summers required me to build data pipelines to preprocess imaging data for analysis.